Search intent in SEO: How to identify and optimize user intent

 This is because the search engine understands that you want to learn about garden shears before deciding which to buy.
 Therefore, a vendor trying to optimize their product pages for this query will be unsuccessful because it will not fulfill the search intent.

-2. Satisfying search intent improves overall user experience and engagement:
+3. Satisfying search intent improves overall user experience and engagement:

 This holds for both website owners and the search engine.
-When users find exactly what they need on Google, especially with rich results like featured snippets, and knowledge panels, they’re more likely to click through to your website and engage with your content.
+When users find exactly what they need on Google, especially with rich results like featured snippets and knowledge panels, they’re more likely to click through to your website and engage with your content.

-Types of user intent
+The four types of user intent

 Usually, SEOs classify search intent into four broad buckets –